josiahlund/pyNastran/README.md

 This should be hidden...

 --->
+### v1.4.0 has been released (2021/4/15)

+Last year MSC provided a copy of MSC Nastran free of charge to help support the project.
+Since then, modern MSC Nastran support has been added.
+In addition, NX 64-bit and Optisruct support has been improved.

+The biggest new features are:
+ - MSC 2020 support (including contact)
+ - much improved 64 bit support
+ - improved op2 support

+Programmatics:
+ - Supports Python 3.7 - 3.9
+ - GUI is compatible with PyQt5 and PySide2 and VTK 7-9
+ - improved testing of old versions of packages
+ - updated nptyping requirements

+BDF:
+ - fixed CAERO1 paneling bug
+ - 8 new cards: BGSET, BGADD, BCTPARM, BCBODY, TOPVAR, MATEV, PCOMPLS, TABDMP1
+ - bdf_mirror supports solid elements

+OP2:
+ - 20 new results
+ - vectorized op2 writing

+GUI:
+ - transient/complex fringe only animations now supported
+ - locale support (e.g., most of Europe and South America) to allow 3,14 instead of 3.14

+See pyNastran `v1.4.0 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.4.0>`_ for details on the other changes.

 ### v1.3.3 has been released (2020/6/28)

 This is a bug fix only release outside of: